dwightwatson/bootstrap-form/README.md

         'Illuminate\Html\HtmlServiceProvider',
         'Watson\BootstrapForm\BootstrapFormServiceProvider',

-And finally add these to the aliases array:
+And finally add these to the aliases array (note: Form and Html must be listed before BootstrapForm):

-        'BootstrapForm' => 'Watson\BootstrapForm\Facades\BootstrapForm',
         'Form'=> 'Illuminate\Html\FormFacade',
         'HTML'=> 'Illuminate\Html\HtmlFacade',
+        'BootstrapForm' => 'Watson\BootstrapForm\Facades\BootstrapForm',

-Feel free to use a different alias if you'd prefer something shorter.
+Feel free to use a different alias for BootstrapForm if you'd prefer something shorter.

 ## Configuration